Encoding Majorana codes: Introduction

-This can be recast in language of error correction, and these qubits can be understood to be the logical qubits encoded in the physical Hilbert space of Majoranas.
-These qubits are both protected against local perturbations, as well as parity switching errors due to fermionic superselection \cite{Bravyi_2010}.
+This can be recast in the language of error correction, and these qubits can be understood to be the logical qubits encoded in the physical Hilbert space of Majoranas.
+These qubits are both protected against local perturbations, as well as parity switching errors due to fermionic superselection \cite{Bravyi_2010, Kundu_2023, hastings2017smallmajoranafermioncodes}.
 Additionally, it is possible to measure qubits in all three bases with limited decoherence allowing for the implementation of robust single qubit Clifford gates with zero time overhead \cite{Litinski_2018}.
-Moreover, when considering topological codes, bosonic codes (codes whose operators mutually commute) can be mapped to a fermionic code by mapping each qubit to four Majoranas in a fixed parity sector, but topological fermionic codes(codes where vertices are Majoranas and stabilizers are product of Majoranas around a face) cannot be straightforwardly mapped back to a bosonic code for the same parameters.
-This means that Majorana based qubits admit a wider range of topological codes that conventional qubit based codes \cite{mclauchlan2023new}, which is another advantage of working with Majorana codes.
+Another motivation to consider Majorana codes is they specify a bigger class of error correcting codes than qubit stabilizer codes.
+It has been shown that an $[[n,k,d]]$ qubit stabilizer code can be mapped to a $[[4n,k,2d]]$ Majorana code, but this requires adding local parity to the Majorana stabilizer \cite{Bravyi_2010}.
+However, an arbitrary Majorana code which may not have this parity constraint cannot be converted back to a qubit stabilizer code with the same number of logical qubits.
+Secondly, as stated in \cite{mclauchlan2023new}, Majorana surface codes can encode both fermionic and bosonic twists, which is novel compared to qubit based surface codes that can encode only fermionic twists at the corners \cite{landahl2023logicalfermionsfaulttolerantquantum}.
+Last but not the least, for native fermionic hardware, it can be useful to have codes that correct for fermionic noise, and we expect that fermionic codes would also find use in such platforms \cite{Gonz_lez_Cuadra_2023}.

 To implement these Majorana codes, we need to find a way to encode the logical state.
-For qubit stabilizer codes, it is natural to use \cite{Cleve_1997} encoding circuits, that map an initial product state on $k$ qubits and $n-k$ ancilla to an entangled state on $n$ physical qubits.
-Encoding circuits have the advantage that they are unitary, and can be easily inverted to find decoding circuits.
-Another existing approach to encode for current platforms is to measure the stabilizers.
-However, the feasibility of measurement is platform dependent, and measurement based approaches suffer from measurement noise as well as additional overhead of ancilla, and this may be a more complicated scheme on Majorana based hardware.
-We believe unitary encoders comprised of braiding operations can be useful for encoding Majorana codes.
+The current dominant approach is to measure the stabilizers, and this requires doing 2-Majorana zero mode (MZM) and 4-MZM measurements and entangling gates with ancillary qubits. \cite{Paetznick_2023, Tran_2020}).
+However, given the difficulties to date to realize Majoranas \cite{zhang2021retraction, he2017chiral}, it is beneficial to have multiple options to encode a logical state.
+To this end, we propose unitary encoding circuits for Majoranas that use braiding operations.
+For qubit stabilizer codes, it is natural to use the method in \cite{Cleve_1997} to construct encoding circuits, that map an initial product state on $k$ qubits and $n-k$ ancilla to an entangled state on $n$ physical qubits.
+We use a similar approach using the binary vector formalism for Majoranas.